High-tech exports exceed half of all Israel’s exports for the first time – but the technology companies’ value is declining

-In the 2019-2020 academic year, computer science was the most popular course of study among academic undergraduate students in Israel.11 The number of students in courses that included some combination of this subject stood at 20 thousand – 10.8% of all undergraduate students.
+In the 2019-2020 academic year, computer science was the most popular course of study among academic undergraduate students in Israel.6Academic colleges and universities, excluding colleges of education.
+The number of students in courses that included some combination of this subject stood at 20 thousand – 10.8% of all undergraduate students.

 At the same time, the popularity of the different high-tech subjects is not the same among men and women.
 While computer science is popular to a similar degree among men and women (1st and 2nd places, respectively), electrical engineering is ranked second among male students but only 20th among female students (6,545 male students compared to 1,424 female students).
 Less distinctly high-tech subjects such as mechanical engineering and industrial engineering also rank higher among men (5th and 7th, respectively) than among women (33rd and 9th, respectively) who prefer to study law, education, and nursing.
 The ratio of female students in industrial engineering (3,394) is however higher than that of male students (2,950 in number).

 Considering these gender differences in preferences it is unsurprising to find that while nearly 40% of the male students turn to high-tech subjects in academia, only slightly more than 13% of the women choose these subjects.
 This is a significant disparity that subsequently influences the ratio of women employed in high-tech.